By: Marilyn L. Davis

 - Communication Style

 I still thought the response was too general, so I asked him for definitive aspects to change.
-He gave me a list of common self-defeating attitudes and said I should pick four that applied to me; preferably, ones that I knew resulted in less than favorable results and outcomes.
+He gave me a list of common self-defeating attitudes and said I should pick four that applied to me.
+He asked that I use the ones that I knew resulted in less than favorable results and outcomes.

 What’s Your Attitude about a Second Chance?